atscub/invoice-viewer/README.md

 - The stack is React, MUI, Redux toolkit, Apollo.
 For mocking the API I used MockedProvider from @apollo/client/testing.

+## Tradeoffs and roadmap
+- I didn't implement any tests.
+So next steps are testing for the business logic in the `services` as well as the UI logic of components.

 ## Some of my reasoning when deciding for the architecture

 Having the business logic inside Components is not a good practice in my opinion.
 Components should only care about presentation logic.
 So, how to separate concerns?